stompetower/frantic/jobs/_freditor/README.md

 # FREditor - manual

 With FReditor, you can edit the `MAP?.BIN` part of each Frantic `.JOB` file.
-This `MAP?.BIN`.
 See the parent directory for more information about the workflow and the structure of a `.JOB` file.

-The tool is provided in this directory (`FReditor.dsk`) or part of [this download](https://www.msx.org/downloads/anmas-frantic-sources).
+The tool is provided in this directory (`freditor.dsk`) or part of [this download](https://www.msx.org/downloads/anmas-frantic-sources).
 It is to be used on a real MSX-2 (or emulator).

 ## FReditor keyboard shortcuts